swri-robotics/RPI-Tesseract-Motion-Planning/README.md

 ```
 mkdir -p catkin_ws/src
 ```
-Copy this package and it's contents into the created src directory
+Copy this repository and it's contents into the created src directory

 From the main workspace level, run (note this will take a while to clone down all the repositories)
 ```